Ensuring the Credibility of Solar Companies

 Financing Requirements

-Financing amounts, terms, and conditions must be based on an assessment of the participant’s ability to repay the debt, as defined by federal requirements.
 Loans cannot be secured by the participant’s home or home equity to help avoid the risk of liens or foreclosures.
 Contracts must include a forbearance option and cannot include penalties for pre-payment.
-Contracts must allow a grace period of at least seven calendar days after the participant payment due date before any late fees are charged.
+Contracts must allow a grace period of at least seven calendar days after the participant’s payment due date before any late fees are charged.

 Lease